cmccarthy1/docs/docs/ml/toolkit/clustering/score.md

 1. Unsupervised Learning:

-	These metrics analyze how well data has been assigned to clusters, measuring intra-cluster similarity (cohesion) and differences (separation)..
-In general clustering is said to be successful if clusters are well-spaced and densely packed.
+	These metrics analyze how well data has been assigned to clusters, measuring intra-cluster similarity (cohesion) and differences (separation).
+In general, clustering is said to be successful if clusters are well-spaced and densely packed.

 2. Supervised Learning: